ylansegal/blog/src/about.md

 <img src="/assets/images/YlanSegal_profile.jpg" class="photo" alt="Ylan Segal, profile picture">

 My name is Ylan Segal.
 I am a Software Engineer based in beautiful San Diego, California, where I lived most of my adult life.
 I grew up in Mexico City.
-You can reach me on Mastodon at <a rel="me" href="https://mastodon.sdf.org/@ylansegal">@ylansegal@mastodon.sdf.org</a> or by email at `ylan@{this top domain}`.
+You can reach me on Bluesky at <a href="https://bsky.app/profile/ylan.segal-family.com">@ylan.segal.family.com</a>, Mastodon at <a rel="me" href="https://mastodon.sdf.org/@ylansegal">@ylansegal@mastodon.sdf.org</a>, or by email at `ylan@{this top domain}`.

 I have a Bachelors degree in Civil Engineering from the [Univerisdad Iberoamericana][uia] in Mexico City, and a Master of Science in Aeronautics and Astronautics degree from [Stanford University][stanford].
 I've been writing software for over 20 years.